NEUBIAS/training-resources/_modules/pixels.md

 There are several ways to describe the size of a digital image.
 For example, the following sentences describe the same image.

 - The image has 2 dimensions, the length of dimension 0 is 200 and the length of dimension 1 is 100.
-- The image has 2 dimensions, the length of dimension 1 is 200 and the length of dimension 2 is 100.
 - The image has a size/shape of (200, 100).
 - The image has 200 x 100 pixels.

-Note that "images" in bioimaging can also have more than two dimensions and one typically specifies how to map those dimensions to the physical space (x,y,z, and t).
-For example, if you acquire a 2-D movie with 100 time points and each movie frame consisting of 256 x 256 pixels it is quite common to represent this as a 3-D array with a shape of ( 256, 256, 100 ) accompanied with metadata such as ( ("x", 100 nm), ("y", 100 nm), ("t", 1 s) ); check out the module on [spatial calibration](../spatial_calibration) for more details on this.
+Note that "images" in bioimaging can also have more than two dimensions and one typically specifies how to map those dimensions to the physical space (x, y, z, and t).
+For example, if you acquire a 2-D movie with 100 time points and each movie frame consisting of 256 x 256 pixels it is quite common to represent this as a 3-D array with a shape of (256, 256, 100) accompanied with metadata such as ( ("x", 100 nm), ("y", 100 nm), ("t", 1 s) ); check out the module on [spatial calibration](../spatial_calibration) for more details on this.